thirota/android-fasttether/README.md

 ## Background

-I have a mobile device - IDEOS for tethering only.
-I normally set it offline mode and set online only for using tethering.
+I have a mobile device - HUEWAY IDEOS which is usually set offline and be set online for only tethering.
-I wanted to make this annoying operation easy.
-I searched for applications in Google Play, but could not find good app.
-So I developed this application for myself.
+This operation is annoying, so I developed this utility.
-It's very useful!
+Just tap the icon!

 ## Author